FXX (Canadian TV channel): Programming

-As with the Canadian version of FX, any new series produced for FXX in the U.S and will air on this channel as well as reruns of Citytv and CBC originals to fulfill Canadian content requirements.
+As with the Canadian version of FX, new series that have been produced for FXX in the U.S by the FXP and 20th Television studios will air on its Canadian counterpart.
 In addition, FXX has also aired several original shows that premiered on FX in the U.S (namely Fargo, Married and You're the Worst).
-Other programming from the U.S version of FXX, such as Archer, Cake and all of the shows from the former Animation Domination High-Def block, however, are notably absent.
-In the case of animated series, several of these shows have been acquired by Corus Entertainment for Adult Swim and the former Teletoon at Night block.
+However, the rights to certain other FXX original programming (such as Archer, Cake and shows from the former Animation Domination High-Def block) have been acquired by rival Canadian broadcasters.
+FXX has also aired reruns of Citytv and CBC originals to fulfill Canadian content requirements.